dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2963: Information blending may blur truth and fiction lines.
+### T2963: Fusion of information and entertainment blurs fact and fiction.

 |Support|
 |---|